HDG-Community/hdg-wiki-two/content/sophont-species/affini.md

 **Lifespan:** Potentially infinite; reblooms every 100-300 years on average
 **Domesticated:** Occasionally

 **Names:** Highly variable; typically drawn from local terminology for flora.
 In Terran space, this usually involves taking aspects of a Latin binomial name for a plant or plants and adjusting as necessary to make a name with a pleasing sound to the Terran ear.
 Sometimes, other names for plants, such as local colloquial names, are used.
-Examples include Tsuga Sequi (for *tsuga,* a genus of hemlock pine trees and "sequi" for *sequoiadendron giganteum*, the giant redwood), TODOexample&description, TODOexample&description.
+For example, Tsuga Sequi (for *tsuga,* a genus of hemlock pine trees and "sequi" for *sequoiadendron giganteum*, the giant redwood).

 Of course, some Affini are just named things like "Steve."
 That's fine too.
 ## Appearance & Physiology